 We paid the salesman 1600 pesos (roughly $86 US) to go to the tag office for us.
 He said there is a lot of waiting around, and it’s just easier if he sends his guy there to do it for us.
-He printed out a full letter to post in our rear windshield that says we are working on getting the tags.
+He printed out a full letter to post in our rear window that says “we are working on getting the tags”.

 Here is how the week(s) progressed:

 Day 1 – (Tuesday) drove the car home